grscheller/neovim-notes/VimSpecificFeatures.md

 ## Jump Lists

 Associated with each vim window (not buffer!) is a list of past locations "jumped" to.
-Jumps are remembered in a jump list.
+Jumps are remembered in a jumplist.
 Just navigating via the `hjkl` keys will not create jump points.
 Nor will editing text.

 | Command          | Description                          |
 |:---------------- |:------------------------------------ |